 This course introduces students to introductory concepts, theories, and methods used in contemporary sociology.
-Sociology is the use of scientific methodology to study society.
-Discussion of sociological perspective and the ways in which the discipline understands and explains human behavior at all levels of society.
+Sociology is the use of scientific study of society, culture, and social interactions.
+Discussion of sociological perspective and the ways in which the discipline understands and explains human behavior at all levels of society is explored.
 The course also provides students with a sociological toolkit that they can utilize to understand themselves and their world; the theories, concepts, and ideas covered in this class will help students recognize the connection between self and society, biography and history, as well as the individual and social structures.
-Prereqs: None
+Preregs: None